TheWolfNL/Go-IBAN-service/Readme.md

 - `/bban2iban` - Returns IBAN upon sending BBAN and country

 ## Options
+These can be defined in the `env-vars` file, which will be used for development.

 **Host**

-Override the default port to something else than `localhost`
+Override the default host to something else than `localhost`

 **Port**